-Drone carrying explosive device shot down in Jammu and Kashmir
+Drone carrying explosive device shot down in Jammu and Kashmir, claim police

 The police have confirmed that a similar drone was used in the attack on an airbase in Jammu last month, in which two Indian Air Force personnel were injured.

-The Jammu and Kashmir Police on Friday shot down a drone flying over the border belt of Kanchak near Jammu, PTI reported.
-It was carrying an improvised explosive device that weighed 5 kg.
+The Jammu and Kashmir Police on Friday claimed to have shot down a drone flying over the border belt of Kanchak near Jammu, PTI reported.
+It was allegedly carrying an improvised explosive device that weighed 5 kg.

 The police said they received inputs that Pakistan-based terror group Jaish-e-Mohammad was dropping payload in Akhnoor sector through a drone, the Hindustan Times reported.